College of Engineering and ComputingAt a Glance

 Start at the Top

-College of Engineering and Computing students learn from top faculty in aerospace, biomedical, chemical, mechanical, civil, nuclear, electrical, computer science and engineering, and integrated information technology.
+Students learn from top faculty in aerospace, biomedical, chemical, mechanical, civil, nuclear, electrical, computer science and engineering, and integrated information technology.
 Courses include ultra-modern essentials such as machine learning, artificial intelligence, virtual reality and more.
 Find a leading education and more within one of the Southeast’s largest engineering facilities.

 ACADEMICS